K. Rajanarayanan: Personal life

 On 16 September 1954, Rajanarayanan married Kanavathi Ammal (classmate of his younger sister Ethirajam; also a cousin).
 The couple had two sons.
 Kanavathi died on 25 September 2019.
 She was aged 87.

 Rajanarayanan died on 18 May 2021 due to age-related illness in Puducherry.
 He was cremated with state honours in his native village of Idaiseval.

+Musical Adaptations

+As a tribute to honor Ki.Ra, the folk song mentioned in the novel Gopalla Gramam was set to music for the first time by composer Raleigh Rajan.
+The song is referenced as about 500 years old and was sung by the original settlers of Kovilpatti area.
+Ki.Ra meticulously collected the lyrics of the song and included in the novel.
+This tribute was Sung by Sung by Ananya Bhat, Rajalakshmi Senthil, Raleigh Rajan and Priya Krish.